-- From Darkness, Comes Light procs will allow you to instantly cast Flash Heal with no mana cost.
+- Surge of Light procs will allow you to instantly cast Flash Heal with no mana cost.
 The charges of this proc stack up to a maximum of 2 times and so should be used as often as possible to avoid wasting charges.

-- Power Word: Solace can be used for extra mana regeneration.
+- Power Word: Solace can be used for damage and extra mana regeneration.

 Tier 5 Talented Abilities:

 - Twist of Fate is a passive effect that grants 15% increased healing and damage for 10 seconds after you damage or heal a target below 20% health.